furkangelensoy/tourismAgencySystem/README.md

 # Tourism Agency System
 A tourism agency system.
 Admin can add new user, update or delete existing users.
 Also admin must select role (Admin or Employee) when adding new user.
-You can add new hotels, update or delete existing hotels.
+Employee can add new hotels, update or delete existing hotels.
-You can create reservations.
+Employee can create reservations.
 Reservations can be made for available rooms according to dates.
 Reservations made can be cancelled or updated.

 N layer architecture and java swing library were used in this project.
 This project consists of business, core, dao, entity and view packages.